 What are your fees?

-Point to Point have a set fee structure and this varies depending on how you appoint staff.
-Many client schools benefit from discounted fees when they interview and appoint in Australia and New Zealand throughout the year.
-Request our terms of business and fee structure.
+Point to Point have a set fee structure and this varies depending on how you appoint staff, whether it be on a permanent contract or on an agreed daily pay rate.
+Many client schools benefit from discounted fees when they interview and appoint multiple teachers throughout an academic year.
+Contact us to request our fee structure.

 How do you complete your compliance checks?